Need for Speed Logo

 2020 – 2022

-The new logo is similar to the previous one but with a slight modification.
-The title is written in one line, the proportions of the letters have been changed.
+The new logo is similar to the previous one but slightly modified.
+The title is written on one line, and the letter proportions have been changed.
 The word “FOR” has the most noticeable font update: the “F” and “O” are narrower, while the “R” has a pronounced transition from the top to the right leg.
-Apart from the full-size text mark with the words “NEED FOR SPEED,” an abbreviated one is used – with the abbreviation “NFS.”
+Apart from the full-size text mark with the words “NEED FOR SPEED,” an abbreviated one is used with the abbreviation “NFS.”

 2022 – today